 The Corporate Governance and Nominating Committee first considers a candidate's business and management experience and education and then considers issues of judgment, personal character, integrity, conflicts of interest, diversity and commitment to the goal of maximizing long-term stockholder value.
 With respect to the nomination of continuing directors for re-election, the individual's historical and ongoing contributions to the Board of Directors are also considered.
+Each of the directors nominated to be elected at the Annual Meeting are continuing directors; however, Deborah Clifford is standing for election by stockholders for the first time.
 The process undertaken by the Corporate Governance and Nominating Committee in recommending qualified director candidates is described below under "Identification and Evaluation of, and Criteria for, Candidates for Board Membership" (see page 10 of this Proxy Statement).